 The 2013 container trough enabled lessors to globalise ship finance.
 Low asset values and high margins prevailed as carriers scrambled for cashflow funding.
 Bulker and tanker owners followed.

-Zhao Yuyang Ship financing manager Bocomm Leasing Now, buoyed by past or present booms, many such owners have ample liquidity and are repaying loans early, pressuring lessors to maintain asset size.
+Now, buoyed by past or present booms, many such owners have ample liquidity and are repaying loans early, pressuring lessors to maintain asset size.